How to Fix WiFi DNS Errors: “DNS Server Not Responding” and Related Issues

 Fix 4: Renew Your IP Address

 If your device received incorrect DNS server addresses from the router via DHCP, releasing and renewing your IP lease pulls fresh, correct settings.
+If the lease itself is failing, see our companion guide on fixing WiFi DHCP errors like “failed to obtain IP address.”
 On Windows, open an Administrator Command Prompt and run these two commands in order:

 ipconfig /release